Citation, DOI & article data

-Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15:100,000.
+Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5 to 15:100,000.

 Boys are five times more likely to be affected than girls.
-Presentation is typically at a younger age than SUFE with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.
+Presentation is typically at a younger age than slipped upper femoral epiphysis (SUFE) with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.

-Most children present with atraumatic hip pain or limp 3,5-6.
+Most children present with atraumatic hip pain or limp 3,5,6.
 Some children have a coincidental history of trauma.
-This may precipitate the presentation or the realisation of symptoms that in fact had been long standing.
+This may precipitate the presentation or the realization of symptoms that in fact had been long-standing.

-The most useful test to perform to diagnose Perthes is a pelvic radiograph.
-In a small number of patients with Perthes, the radiograph will be normal and persistent symptoms will trigger further imaging, usually an MRI.
+The best initial test for the diagnosis of Perthes is a pelvic radiograph.
+In a small number of patients with Perthes, the radiograph will be normal and persistent symptoms will trigger further imaging, e.g. MRI.

-The investigation of atraumatic limp will often include a hip ultrasound to look for effusion.
-It is unlikely (unless the osteonecrosis is established) that ultrasound will pick up osteonecrosis.
+The investigation of atraumatic limp will often include a hip ultrasound to look for effusion, but ultrasound is unlikely to pick up osteonecrosis.